 Many Hogmanay traditions are centred on fire and the hearth.
 The hearth was always cleared of old ashes on Hogmanay, and a new fire laid ready to be lit after ‘the bells.’
 We can see in this a remnant of the mid-winter fire festivals, where the emphasis is on keeping the lights burning through the darkest part of the year.
-Hogmanay was the main winter holiday in Scotland up to the 1950s.
-Christmas was just a normal working day, so the main celebrations always took place at the New Year.
+Hogmanay was the main winter holiday in Scotland (Christmas was just a normal working day until 1958), so the main celebrations always took place at the New Year.
 Even today, January 2 is still a public holiday in Scotland but not in England.
 Many local festivals continue the traditions today, such as the ‘Burning the Clavie’ at Burghead in Moray, where a flaming half-barrel of pitch and sawdust on the end of a pole is carried through the town (although this occurs on 11 January, a hangover from the old Julian calendar); the carrying of flambeaux through Comrie in Perthshire, or the swinging fireballs that are whirled round the heads of strong young men marching through Stonehaven.
 These are all cleansing rituals intended to banish the darkness and drive out ‘evil spirits’ from the towns.
 In many cities such rituals have been replaced by firework displays, but the basic intention is the same.

 Traditionally the first person across the threshold after the bells (the ‘first foot’) would carry a lump of coal to ensure that there would always be warmth and fire in the house.
 This would be used to start the first fire of the year.
 Other traditional gifts would be salt, which was a traditional gift of friendship that could be used to symbolically cleanse the house; some food, usually a black bannock or bun, and of course a small bottle of whisky; these last two to ensure that the family would never want for food or drink.
 The ‘first foot’ should ideally be a tall, dark-haired stranger to ensure good luck for the household, but in many houses just to make sure that there was a first-foot, the man of the household would exit the back door bearing the required offerings, run round to the front and stand outside the front door ready to be welcomed in immediately after the bells.
 Woe betide the household whose first-foot was a blonde or red-haired man or woman; this was considered to be dreadfully unlucky.